Garlic Mashed Potatoes

 Garlic Mashed Potatoes is one of my favorite potato recipes.
 It has a wonderful garlicky taste without being overwhelming and, all things considered, it’s quite easy to whip up too.
 You can make this recipe up earlier in the day and then heat it in the oven with other foods.

 This recipe calls for a modest amount of salt, pepper, and garlic, although I have to admit to liking more of each.
 This is not a particularly low calorie recipe.
 But if you’re entertaining, it’s a great side dish to serve with just about any kind of meat.

-The first time I tasted these potatoes was back in the early 2000s when I worked at Dallas Baptist University trying to get my kids through college (without any loans or debt).
-We were having a rather large shindig that day and everyone in our department (and even a few other departments) was providing food for a lunch for quite a few of the staff.
+The first time I tasted these potatoes was back in the early 2000s.
+I worked at Dallas Baptist University trying to get my kids through college (without any loans or debt).
+We were having a rather large shindig that day.
+Everyone in our department (and even a few other departments) provided food for lunch for quite a few of the staff around campus.

 I think it was a special going-away celebration for someone or something like that, but my memory is a little fuzzy on the details.
-One of my colleages, Jennifer Craig, made this recipe and I just adored it.
+One of my colleagues, Jennifer Craig, made this recipe and I just adored it.
 I tracked her down and got this recipe and a few others from Jennifer when we worked together in the College of Adult Education.